charan-kanaparthi/Email-Scheduler/README.md

 "scheduled_at":"2020-12-22 00:55"
 }

-GET /emails/[id]: will return the email  with the given id
+GET /emails/[id]: will return the email notification with the given id

-PUT /emails/[id]: will update the data for the email  with the given id
+PUT /emails/[id]: will update the data for the email notification with the given id

 sample put:
 {